US loses to Sweden on penalty kicks in earliest Women's World Cup exit ever

 US loses to Sweden on penalty kicks in earliest Women’s World Cup exit ever

-MELBOURNE, Australia (AP) — The United States played its best game of this Women’s World Cup and it’s wasn’t good enough.
+MELBOURNE, Australia (AP) — The United States played its best game of this Women’s World Cup and it’s wasn’t good enough to stop the two-time reigning champions from being eliminated from the tournament.

+Lina Hurtig converted and Sweden knocked the United States out of the World Cup 5-4 after a scoreless draw in regulation and extra time.
+The Americans controlled the shootout but O’Hara missed the Americans’ final attempt and then Hurtig scored to give Sweden the win.

-It is the earliest exit in tournament history for the United States, the two-time reigning champions and four-time winners.
+It is the earliest exit in tournament history for the United States, four-time winners of the World Cup.

+“I mean, this is like a sick joke.
+For me personally, this is like dark comedy that I missed a penalty,” Rapinoe said as she blinked back tears.
+“This is the balance to the beautiful side of the game.
+I think it can be cruel.”

+U.S. goalkeeper Alyssa Naeher fruitlessly argued she had saved Hurtig’s attempt, but it was ruled over the line.
+The stadium played Abba’s “Dancing Queen” in the stadium as the Swedes celebrated and the U.S. players sobbed.

 “We didn’t put anything in the back of the net,” sobbed Julie Ertz after the loss.
 “The penalties were tough.
 It’s just emotional because it’s probably my last game ever.
 It’s just tough.
 It’s an emotional time.
 It obviously sucks.
 Penalties are the worst.”